rgerkin/mathiasverraes.github.com/_posts/2013-04-20-decoupling-symfony2-forms-from-entities.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Avoid tight coupling between your forms and your Entities by using the Command pattern as an intermediate."
 ---

-{% include tldr.html text="Avoid tight coupling between your forms and your Entities by using the Command pattern as an intermediate." %}

 I usually tell people to stay away from the Symfony2 Form component, or forms libraries in general.
 The problem is that all these libraries are designed in a very CRUD mindset.
 You've done all the work to keep your models, views, and controllers